SimplyCEO/generikit-hid-sony/README.md

 ## Dependencies

-In the middle of the repository jouney, most of the systems will have a automated install.<br>
+In the middle of the repository journey, most of the systems will have a automated install.<br>
 But this day is most likely to happen very far from now.
 So, consider having the following:

 |   Package     |   URL                                             |